RaviSoji/plda/README.md

 cd Documents/folder/path/to/probabilistic_LDA/demo/ # demo.py should be in this folder.
 python3.5 demo.py
 ```
-Training data is randomly generated from 10 2D Gaussians, which are also
+Training data are randomly generated from 10 2D Gaussians, which are also
  randomly generated.
-Colors of the points represent the model classifications
+Colors of the points represent model classifications
- of random test points whereas the contours depict 95% confidence intervals
+ of random test points while the contours depict 95% confidence intervals
  (based on 300-900 points per class) of the labeled training data.
 Note that
  training data were generated with the same covariance because this is a
  central model assumption.